-Customer Success Managers are trusted business value advisors that ensure customers receive ROI – Tweet this!
+Customer Success Managers are trusted business value advisors that ensure customers receive ROI.

 Renewal rates for on-premise customers tend to be higher than that of SaaS, which also contributes to the differences we see in metrics tracked by Customer Success teams in each of the licensing models.
 Most times, the emphasis for a SaaS Customer Success team is placed on their ability to help customers grow, so key performance indicators include usage trends, renewal rates, ROI, etc. With no usage data, on-premise CSM teams tend to focus on other key metrics such as NPS scores, support ratings, customer feedback, etc.

-The financial metrics are important for both types of delivery models and may include key performance indicators such as renewal rates, early renewal rates, customer churn and account add-ons.
-Lastly, for on-premise CSM teams, tracking non-usage metrics and analyzing customer feedback consistently is an important aspect in increasing opportunities for client interactions and strengthening the relationship between the customer and the vendor.
+The financial metrics are important for both types of delivery models and may include key performance indicators such as renewal rates, early renewal rates, customer churn, and account add-ons.
+Lastly, for on-premise CSM teams, tracking non-usage metrics and analyzing customer feedback consistently is an important aspect of increasing opportunities for client interactions and strengthening the relationship between the customer and the vendor.

 As mentioned, we see an increase in the number of companies that are transitioning from on-premise to SaaS.
 While SaaS is predicted to be the delivery model of tomorrow, moving existing customers from on-premise to SaaS is not trivial.
 Noy Bar from HP Enterprises says, “The main issue customers are concerned about during the transition is security.”
 Noy recommends placing a great emphasis on product functionality and facilitation of the transition process to encourage customers to switch from on-premise to SaaS.